ivanacollg/sonar_camera_reconstruction/README.md

 # Citations
-If you use this repo please cite the following work.
+If you use this repo or any of the data provided please cite the following work:
 ```
 @misc{collado2025,
       title={Opti-Acoustic Scene Reconstruction in Highly Turbid Underwater Environments},